-- upper secondary school completed outside Finland with its official translations,
+- upper secondary school completed outside Finland + official translation,

 - Finnish Matriculation Examination completed in Finland before year 1990,

 - European Baccalaureate (EB) Diploma